Home Blog Page 238

 Send letters, emails or fax messages calling for:

-The immediate formation of an independent fact-finding and investigation team composed of representatives from human rights groups, the Church, local government, and the Commission on Human Rights that will look into the incident and illegal arrest and detention of the human rights workers.
+1. The immediate formation of an independent fact-finding and investigation team composed of representatives from human rights groups, the Church, local government, and the Commission on Human Rights that will look into the summary execution of Jerwin de Antonio.

-The military to stop the labeling and targeting of human rights defenders as “members of front organizations of the communists” and “enemies of the state.”
+2. The military to stop the labeling and targeting of human rights defenders as “members of front organizations of the communists and “enemies of the state.”

 You may send your communications to: